 with $\frac{J_2}{J_1} = \frac{1}{2}$ which we fix for the rest of this discussion, and $J_z$ is a dimensionless parameter in this section.
 For this ratio of $\frac{J_2}{J_1} = \frac{1}{2}$, the entire Hamiltonian still remains a sum of triangular pieces each of which has the $3c$ form for $J_z=-\frac{1}{2}$; this decomposition has been schematically depicted in Fig.~\ref{fig:MG_decomp}.
 The ground state of this Hamiltonian is thus locally a three-coloring state on each triangular piece.
-As long as each of these three-site motifs can be three-colored consistently, without creating any ``color conflicts" (i.e. no consecutive sites have the same color), the resulting wavefunction is an exact ground state of the anisotropic MG chain.
-This can be done in precisely two ways $rbgrbg...$ and $rgbrgb...$, as is shown in Fig. \ref{fig:MG_GS}.
-Note that for chain lengths which are multiples of three, any consecutive three sites have exactly one $r$, one $b$ and one $g$ degree of freedom.
+As long as each of these three-site motifs can be three-colored consistently, without creating any ``color conflicts" (no neighboring sites have the same color, and each contiguous three site motif has three distinct colors), the resulting wavefunction is an exact ground state of the anisotropic MG chain.
+For chain lengths that are multiples of three, this can be done in precisely two ways - $rbgrbg...$ and $rgbrgb...$, as is shown in Fig. \ref{fig:MG_GS}.
 For chain lengths that are also even, i.e. multiples of six, we may project the two three-colorings to the $S_z=0$ sector and, as mentioned earlier, this projection still preserves the property that it is an eigenstate.

 Additionally, the set of two dimer coverings are \emph{also} exact ground states at the $3c$ point of the anisotropic MG chain.
 This is because on any three-site triangular motif, the two linearly independent three-colorings (schematically $|rgb\rangle$ and $|rbg\rangle$) may be linearly combined and then projected to $S_z=\pm \frac{1}{2}$ to make a dimer or valence bond and a free spin-$\frac{1}{2}$.
-Indeed, this is the situation at the familiar $J_z=1$ point as well.
+Indeed, this is the situation at the familiar $J_z=1$ MG point as well.
 Requiring all three-site triangular motifs to have a dimer and a free spin-$\frac{1}{2}$ yields the two dimer covering states.

 For a six-site chain, the proposed set of four solutions (two three-colorings and two dimer coverings) are not linearly independent.
-This is established by an explicit enumeration of the amplitudes of coloring and dimer wavefunctions for all 20 Ising configurations in the $S_z=0$ sector (see Table~\ref{tab:MG_six_sites} in App.~\ref{app:tables}).
+We establish this with an explicit enumeration of the amplitudes of three-coloring and dimer wavefunctions for all 20 Ising configurations in the $S_z=0$ sector (see Table~\ref{tab:MG_six_sites} in App.~\ref{app:tables}).
 We obtain the relation,